enkidevs/curriculum/java/external-processes/README.md

+name: External Processes

-Java is not a sandbox.
+description: Java is not a sandbox.
 Be it Media Player or Notepad, get full control of you machine by invoking and controlling external applications.